strvcom/rxscriptablevariables-unity/README.md

 ```C#
 public BoolVariable myVariableName;
 ```
 And use it anyway you with.
-I prefer to use references for reading the values and variables for writing into them.
+Preferably you want to use references for reading the values and variables for writing into them.

 # Persistance
 There is a simple, generic, build in solution for persisting variables.
 What you need to do is